 These guides are the essential toolkit for every Google employee, and these guides are particularly well-suited for managers.
-If you are a new manager, this presentation is invaluable, as is this workbook.

 These guides for managers were developed after Google conducted a large scale study known as Project Oxygen.
 What was Project Oxygen?
 So many engineers at Google felt that managers were useless that Google’s People Operations (HR) decided to prove scientifically that manager quality did not impact outcomes.
-Interestingly, when Google analyzed the troves of data they collected, Google found a lot of evidence that ‘highly qualified/highly skilled’ managers using good management techniques have a very significant impact on outcomes.
+Interestingly, when Google analyzed the troves of data they collected, Google found a lot of evidence that ‘highly qualified/highly skilled’ managers using good management techniques do have a very significant impact on outcomes.